 - Minimum of one blank page in your passport.

 - Printed e-Visa copy, if you obtained an e-Visa you must present a printed copy to the immigration officers.

 Special Sinai Resorts Permission Stamp

-The permission stamp is only available at any international Sinai entry point: Sharm El Sheikh, Dahab, Nuweiba or Taba.
+The permission stamp is only available at any international Sinai entry point: Sharm El Sheikh, Dahab, Nuweiba, or Taba.
 It’s often referred to as the “Sinai Only Visa.”
-The 14-day permission stamp only allows travel only on the Sinai’s Gulf of Aqaba coast which includes: Taba, Nuweiba, Dahab, and Sharm el-Sheikh.
+The 14-day permission stamp only allows travel only on the Sinai’s Gulf of Aqaba coast, which includes Taba, Nuweiba, Dahab, and Sharm el-Sheikh.
 You will not be able to travel to mainland Egypt and other parts of the Sinai.

 Citizens of the following countries can apply for the Sinai Only Visa:

 - All European Union Countries